Skip to content

 curl "http://localhost/api/v1/set?outgoing.sidecarPort=6666"

-Part 5: Recording to the SD card
+Part 5: SD card recording

-venc supports simultaneous streaming and recording:
+Waybeam supports simultaneous streaming and recording:

 bash

-# Enable recording via the API
+# Enable recording via the API (Star6E)

 curl "http://localhost/api/v1/record/start"

-# Check the status
+# Check status

 curl "http://localhost/api/v1/record/status"